 The scope of activities one can perform in Europe during short-term visits, with or without a visa, are defined by the Schengen rules.

-Businesspersons traveling to Europe under the visa-free regime are permitted to participate in meetings, seminars, trade fairs, workshops, business conferences, etc. Employers of companies in the UK can also travel to the EU for short-term visits to attend or to be actively involved in one of the activities mentioned above.
+Businesspersons traveling to Europe under the visa-free regime are permitted to participate in meetings, seminars, trade fairs, workshops, business conferences, etc. Employees of companies in the UK can also travel to the EU for short-term visits to attend or to be actively involved in one of the activities mentioned above.

 If the EU were to impose visas, even if only for short stays, UK business visitors would be among the most affected.
 The limited period of stay (in many cases as short as five days), the restricted scope of permitted activities, and in particular the frequent need to apply for a visa will cause many British business travellers considerable trouble.